lzontar/GrafMuvi/README.md

 On errors with level ```fatal``` and ```error``` logged by *winston*, our service will transport issues to Sentry using [winston-sentry](https://github.com/synapsestudios/winston-sentry).
 ### Neo4j
 One of the most fundamental parts of our RESTful API is our database.
 [Neo4j](https://neo4j.com/) is a graph, NoSQL database management system, which we will use in our project.
 Graph databases are databases that use graph structures to represent and store data.
 We will use a graph database to support our graph data structure, where nodes will store the information about movies and relationships between the nodes (edges) will store the information about number of promotions.
 Existing relationships will be used for movie recommendation.
+### Gulp
+[Gulp](https://gulpjs.com/) is a tool for automating repetitive tasks during development.
+It is 'The streaming build system'.
+Just as *npm* it uses Node streams to read files and pipes the data to output files.
+It relies heavily on streams, pipes and asynchronous code.
+We will use it for automating simple tasks like starting the server, restarting/stopping it, testing etc.
+### PM2
+[pm2](https://pm2.keymetrics.io/) is an advanced, production daemon process manager for Node.js.
+It ensures to keep our application online and it can do it forever.
+It provides monitorization over all the processes that are open using *pm2* and easy reloading of applications in production phase.
 ### Heroku
 [Heroku](https://www.heroku.com/) is a cloud PaaS (platform as a service).
 PaaS is one of cloud computing services, that provides a platform, where customers can develop, run and manage applications.
 In our project we will use for deployment.
 Using [GrapheneDB](https://www.graphenedb.com/) Heroku Add-on we will also deploy our Neo4j database.
 *Heroku* is configured with ```Procfile```, where we can specify commands executed during deployment.
 In our case it executes: